 “It’s too complicated.”

 Here’s what I say to this blather:

-“Mr. Elected Official, I’ll tell you what’s complicated.
-Voting for YOU is complicated.”
+“Mr. Elected Official, I’ll tell you what’s too complicated . . . voting for YOU is too complicated.”

 “You say one thing and do another.
 You make all sorts of high-sounding, pleasant enough speeches when you want my vote.
 You make me believe you are actually going to do the job I am electing you to do.
 Then, you vote the opposite.
-You vote the way some rich corporate donor, some big-money Wall Street executive, some lobbyist who showers you with favors and campaign contributions, you vote the way THEY want you to vote.”
+You vote the way some rich corporate donor, some big-money Wall Street executive, some lobbyist who showers you with favors and campaign contributions tells you to.
+You vote the way THEY want you to vote.”

-“So, Mr. Elected Official, don’t ask me why I didn’t vote for you this time around.
-Don’t come crying and pleading for an explanation.”
+“So, Mr. Elected Official, after the next election, don’t ask me why I didn’t vote for YOU.
+Don’t come crying and pleading with me for an explanation.
+You see, when voting for someone, there’s so much to consider.
+You couldn’t possibly understand.”

+“It’s too complicated.”